tywin1104/reddit-autopilot/readme.md

-A **smart** service for making routine posts to target subreddits with the content pre-configured within the app.
+A **smart** service for making routine posts to target subreddits with pre-configured content.
 A great companion for your online marketing campaign in the Reddit platform.

 Configure, Run, and Autopilot!